jspeaker/JsTestUtilities/README.md

       MyApplication.ScriptState.globalization = true;
     });

-*While it could easily be argued that this is muddying up my production code with test code, tracking the state of asynchronous script loading, like this, is actually very useful to my application and is used by the production code.*
+*It could easily be argued that this is muddying up my production code with test code.
+Tracking the state of asynchronous script loading like this is actually very useful to my application and is used by the production code.*

 By setting this `ScriptState` object, the test code now has something that it can examine and `waitFor` the asynchronous completion before executing tests.
 Also, notice that the Jasmine `done` callback is simply being handed to the `waitFor` method as a callback: